muzixing/resume/README.md

 *   **Design and Implement Open eXchange Protocol of SDN Controller(2015.3 - 2015.9)**

-    *   Research the West-East Interface of SDN controller, and propose [Open eXchange Protocol](https://github.com/muzixing/OXP)
+    *   Study scalability proposes of SDN control plane, and propose [Open eXchange Protocol](https://github.com/muzixing/OXP)
     *   Design the Open eXchange Protocol, and implement it on SDN controller: Ryu
-    *   Achieve the coordinate work of multiple controllers to make the shortest forwarding cross multi-domains
+    *   Based on the coordination of multiple controllers, achieve the shortest forwarding cross multi-domains

 *   **Load Balancing on Fattree Topology Based on OpenFlow(2015.1 - 2015.2)**